ReiNoIkari/Morphological-Image-Processing/morpho.md

 ### Euclidean Distance Mapping
 The Euclidean Distance Mapping (or EDM), is one of several Distance transform techniques in Image Processing.
 The shortest distance to the nearest pixel in the background for each objects is labeled.
 The result looks pretty similar to the original inputed image in terms of shape, but the pixel's greyscale values are changed to show the distance to the closest boundary from each point.
 Once again, the metaphor of a fire cunsumming a slow burning material is often used to describe the process.
 Just as the skeletonize tranform, a fire starts at each point of the object's boundaries and moves into the interior.
-Each point in the interiour is labeled with the amount of time that the fire took to reach it.
+Each point in the interiour is labeled with the amount of time that the fire took to reach it [^BAI2004].

 Several kind of distance transform exists, depending upon which distance metric is being used to determine the distance between pixels.
 The 'chessboard distance' and the 'city block' transform can be quoted, using respectively 3×3 square and cross shaped structuring elements whereas the Euclidean distance mapping uses a disk shaped one.
 From a measurement perspective, the Euclidean distance is the most useful because it corresponds to the way objects are measured in the real world.